jayzheng98/jayzheng98.github.io/_projects/project2.md

 # Conclusion
 <hr>

-**1.** This thesis focuses on **threat modeling** and **anomaly detection** research for railway signal system.
+**1.** This thesis focuses on **threat modeling** and **anomaly detection** research for train control system.
 The main contributions are:
  - *A novel threat modeling approach is proposed, which integrates security analysis with the process of system service to achieve the coalescence of functional safety and cyber security of cyber-physical systems*
- -	*A cybersecurity knowledge graph of railway signal system is constructed, which provides researchers with a global analysis perspective by using multidimensional data to model the behavior of railway systems*
+ -	*A cybersecurity knowledge graph of railway train control system is constructed, which provides researchers with a global analysis perspective by using multidimensional data to model the behavior of railway systems*
- -	*A behavior-based abnormal detection framework is proposed based on the constructed knowledge graph, which can effectively detect major attack behaviors hidden in system logs and provide visual outputs*
+ -	*A abnormal behavior detection framework is proposed based on the constructed knowledge graph, which can effectively detect major attack behaviors hidden in system logs and provide visual outputs*

 **2.** Although certain results have been achieved, there are still limitations and researchable issues:
  - *The POCA provides a relatively simple description of the attack patterns involved in threat scenarios, which directly leads to the inability to effectively associate two types of CTI when constructing the knowledge graph*